rudhar07/Udaan/README.md

 - **Hotel Price Comparison**: Compare hotel prices across 70+ booking systems to find the best deals
 - **Hotel Search**: Search for hotels with customizable parameters (location, dates, guests, rooms)
 - **Favorites**: Save and manage favorite flights and hotels
+- **Dark/Light Theme**: Toggle between dark and light modes for comfortable viewing in any environment
 - **User-friendly Interface**: Modern UI with responsive design
 - **Price Alerts**: Get notified when prices change for your saved searches
 - **Well-structured Codebase**: Modular components and clean architecture